oxarbitrage/zf-grants/2020/milestone5.md

 Separate wallet data in multiple(2 initially) database files: https://github.com/zcash/zcash/issues/1885 .
 Possible SQLite migration.

-Focusing on just this for the whole milestone will also allow to bump some submitted pull requests from previous milestones that are still open.
+Focusing on just this for the whole period will allow to bump some submitted pull requests from previous milestones that are still open.

 ### Week 1 and 2

-- [ ] ZIP 400
+- [x] ZIP 400

 ### Week 3 and 4

-- [ ] ZIP 402
+- [x] ZIP 402
 - [ ] Create a milestone 6